 This simplifies our transformation rules since we don’t have to generate the code to connect the events for every widget and every event handler but simply provide properly named method names.
 Also we hop this will make code more clear and that coding new widgets will be more productive.
 When we solved the problem of the event handlers there is one more thing we needed to look at and that is constructors.

-Constructors
+A.4.3 Constructors

 Monkey-patching methods to WPF-widgets from IronRuby has the obvious limitation that the methods are only visible when called from Ruby – not when the WPF-widgets are constructed from C#.
 This can create confusing situations regarding eg. constructor-calls.
-As you can see in listing 9 we can add a Ruby-style constructor-method for some transformed WPF-class.
+As you can see in listing A.9 we can add a Ruby-style constructor-method for some transformed WPF-class.
 This initialize method is then called when the widget is constructed from Ruby.

-Listing 9: Defining an initialize method in Ruby
+Listing A.9: Defining an initialize method in Ruby

 class Napa::Gui::MNWS::MN_PLTWIN_Parts::Button_Ok